 Maximizing Your WeChat Marketing Campaigns

 Over the last few months, we have been looking at the vast world of Chinese Social Media.
 In this article, we will dig deeper into WeChat and provide insights on how to integrate WeChat into your Chinese marketing mix.
-We will take a look at some WeChat marketing campaigns and also discuss the possible future of O2O marketing through WeChat.
+We will take a look at some WeChat marketing campaigns and also discuss the possible future of digital marketing and O2O marketing through WeChat.

 According to China Internet Watch, “The Total number of monthly active WeChat users reached 396 million, an increase of 12% QoQ or an increase of 87% YoY.”

-The 2014 first quarter results show that WeChat is actively increase its user base inside and outside of China.
+Recent results show that WeChat is actively increase its user base inside and outside of China.
 According to Tech in Asia, “Tencent is pushing WeChat into markets like India, Mexico, and Brazil, but the company has not provided any country-specific numbers.”
 This push can be seen in WeChat’s latest TVCs in India, were they focus on new features within WeChat.

 All this growth and expansion is a good sign for marketers looking to capitalize on CRM.
 WeChat is not like Weibo, it is not a broadcast platform but a 1-1 platform that allows brands and users to create small (less than 100 members) groups.